wyzant-dev/siteleaftest/_posts/2016-11-04-lorem-ipsum.markdown

 author: Paige Keenan
 sub-headline: 'Lorem Ipsum is simply dummy text of the printing '
 hero-image: "/blog/uploads/team-hero-footer.jpg"
-description: Small description about what is going on in this article.
+post-description: Small description about what is going on in this article.
 Little more.
   Almost done.
 That's enough words.
 ---